 Just outside this Fayetteville hotel, guests will find plenty to see, do and experience while visiting.
 Sports fans will love being close to the University of Arkansas Razorback games, golfers can swing away at the nearby Stonebridge Meadows Golf Club, art lovers can stroll through the Walton Arts Center, and shoppers will enjoy all that downtown and Dickson Street have to offer.
 But, while in town, don't miss the Arkansas Air Museum - a local and visitor favorite.

-Inside the BEST WESTERN Windsor Suites, guests will find that each guest room has been thoughtfully arranged with all the comforts of home, like free high-speed Internet access, a refrigerator, microwave, cable satellite television, a 32-inch flat screen TV, free long distance access and more.
+Inside the BEST WESTERN Windsor Suites, guests will find that each guest room has been thoughtfully arranged with all the comforts of home, like free high-speed Internet access, a refrigerator, microwave, cable satellite television, a 42-inch flat screen HDTV, free long distance access and more.
 Suites and mini-suites offer a whirlpool bath and are available upon request.
-Other amenities at this Fayetteville, AR hotel also include the largest indoor pool in town, manager's reception, charming picnic area with grills, an on-site exercise room and a daily complimentary continental breakfast, complete with fresh fruit, biscuits and gravy, waffles cereal and more.
+Other amenities at this Fayetteville, AR hotel also include the largest indoor pool in town, manager's reception with free adult beverages, charming picnic area with grills, an on-site exercise room and daily full hot American breakfast complete with eggs, sausage, potatoes, and biscuits and gravy.